elastic/kibana/rfcs/text/0013_saved_object_migrations.md

 - It’s impossible to provide read-only functionality for outdated nodes which means we can't achieve goal (2.7).

-### 4.5.2 Upgrade procedure
+### 4.5.2 Upgrade and rollback procedure
-Kibana upgrades are only guaranteed to be safe if the following upgrade procedure is followed:

-1. Wait for all traffic to outdated nodes to drain.
-This ensures that any bulk operations have either completed or returned a timeout error.
+To prevent data loss, the following procedure should be followed when upgrading Kibana:

+1. Gracefully shutdown outdated nodes by sending a `SIGTERM` signal
+   1. Node starts returning `500` from it's healthcheck endpoint to signal to the load balancer that it's no longer accepting new traffic (requires https://github.com/elastic/kibana/issues/46984).
+   2. Allows ungoing HTTP requests to complete with a configurable timeout before forcefully closing these.
+   3. Closes any keep-alive sockets by sending a `connection: close` header.
+   4. Shutdown all plugins and Core services.
+2. Take a snapshot of all Kibana's Saved Objects indices.
-2. Start up the upgraded Kibana nodes.
-All running Kibana nodes should use be on the same version, have the same plugins installed and use the same configuration.
+3. Start the upgraded Kibana nodes.
+All running Kibana nodes should be on the same version, have the same plugins installed and use the same configuration.
 We recommend only bringing up a single node, let it finish the migration and only when it's status is green, bring up additional nodes if required.

+To rollback to a previous version of Kibana:
+ 4. Shutdown all Kibana nodes.
+ 5. Restore the Kibana Saved Objects indices and aliases from the snapshot in (2).
+ 6. Start the Kibana nodes.
+All running Kibana nodes should be on the same rollback version, have the same plugins installed and use the same configuration.

 # 5. Alternatives
 # 5.1 Rolling upgrades